MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Denmark/how-to-set-up-oioubl.md

 * Set up item charges

 ### About OIOUBL Profiles
 OIOUBL profiles are adaptations of business processes for various types of transactions and differ depending on the types and contents of the documents that are exchanged.
 In [!INCLUDE[d365fin](../../includes/d365fin_md.md)] you can specify the profile that you want to use by default for all customers, but you can also specify the profile to use for a specific customer if needed.
-In Denmark, the two profiles that are required are the Simpel fakturaproces (Procurement-OrdSim-BilSim-1.0) and Billing Basic (urn:www.nesubl.eu:profiles:profile5:ver2.0) profiles.
+In Denmark, the two profiles that are required are the **Simpel fakturaproces** (Procurement-OrdSim-BilSim-1.0) and **Billing Basic** (urn:www.nesubl.eu:profiles:profile5:ver2.0) profiles.
 The Billing Basic profile is based on the Northern European Subset (NES).

 By default, the Simpel fakturaproces is chosen in [!INCLUDE[d365fin](../../includes/d365fin_md.md)].
 If you want to use the Billing Basic profile, you will need to set that up.
 You specify the default profile to use for all customers on the **Sales & Receivables Setup** page.
 You specify the profile for a specific customer on the **Customer** card. <!--To use the Billing Basic profile, copy the following >

 For more information, see the entry on OIOUBL profiles in the frequently asked questions section at [Digitaliseringsstyrelsen](http://go.microsoft.com/fwlink/?LinkId=267236).

 ### To set up customers for OIOUBL
 You must add OIOUBL information to the relevant customers.
 Additionally, your customer must be able to receive documents in either the **Billing Basic** or **Simpel fakturaprocess** profiles.
-For more information, see [The OIOUBL Extension for Electronic Invoicing in Denmark](ui-extensions-oioubl.md).
+If you are not sure, ask your customer about the profile they require.

 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Customers**, and then choose the related link.
 2. Open the customer that you want to enable for OIOUBL.